Materialious/Materialious/README.md

 ```

 ### Other
-Please open a PR request or issue if your implement this in a different reverse proxy.
+Please open a PR request or issue if you implement this in a different reverse proxy.

 ### Docker compose
 ```yaml